SimonMaier/MarioKartHelmet/README.md

 **An easy-to-build DIY game controller for computers, based on the MPU6050 gyroscope & Arduino Pro Micro.**

-:video_game:
+:video_game:  :video_game:  :video_game:  :video_game:

 ## Features

 The IMU-Joystick is assembled in less than 15 minutes and costs about €5 (including the breadboard).
 When connected to a computer the board presents itself as a USB joystick.
-Using the MPU6050, the Pro Micro measures acceleration & rotation data and maps it to joystick behaviour.
-The number of joystick axes and buttons and the precise mapping can be configured in the Arduino sketches.
+Using the MPU6050, the Arduino measures acceleration & rotation data and maps it to joystick behaviour.
+The number of joystick axes and buttons and the precise mapping can be configured in the Arduino sketch.
 The controller is automatically detected as a generic joystick device on Linux, Mac, and Windows, without further software:

 <p align="center">
   <img src="https://github.com/SimonMaier/MarioKartHelmet/blob/master/examples/demo1-jstest.gif" width="640" title="Joystick Demo using jstest-gtk" />